-Criminal exploitation (also known as county lines) is a form of child abuse where children and young people are manipulated and coerced into committing crimes.
+Criminal exploitation is a form of child abuse where children and young people are manipulated and coerced into committing crimes.
 Children that are criminally exploited are also groomed, physically abused, emotionally abused, sexually exploited and/or trafficked.
 Sadly, as criminally exploited children are often committing crimes themselves, they aren't often seen as the victims they actually are.